Updated June 27th, 2020

 - Help the “Share Your Lunch – Lonoke” ministry feed kids in our community while school is cancelled by visiting this link.
 This is a collaboration between Lonoke Assembly of God and Lonoke Family Resource Services.

-Lastly, I invite you to pray for this entire situation.
+Lastly, let us join together in prayer for this entire situation.
 Pray for churches all across our state, country, and world.
 Pray for elected officials.
 Pray that we would be generous with our giving to outreach.
 Pray for healthcare workers.
 Pray for a vaccine to be developed soon.
 Pray that people would heed words of caution and to social distance.
-Pray that we would all treat people of Asian heritage, healthcare workers, immigrants, and members of the military with love and respect.
+Pray that we would all treat people of Asian heritage, healthcare workers, elected officials, immigrants, and members of the military with love and respect.
 Pray that people would be understanding and supportive of teachers who have to work around school closures.
 Pray for those who are sick.
 Pray for families who are mourning the loss of loved ones.
 Pray that God would comfort, guide, and protect us during this uncertain time.